-The GE-McKinsey Matrix is tool to help prioritize and strategize your business investments among smaller business units.
+The GE-McKinsey Matrix is a tool to help prioritize and strategize your business investments among smaller business units.

-The GE-McKinsey Nine-box matrix functions by providing strategic options on how to get maximum yield from each small business unit, it also helps to evaluate all type of business portfolios and provides the best strategic implications on the business.
+The GE-McKinsey Nine-box matrix functions by providing strategic options on how to get maximum yield from each small business unit, it also helps to evaluate all types of business portfolios and provides the best strategic implications on the business.

 A Little More on The GE-McKinsey Nine-box Matrix